jxmot/markdown-hitcounter/README.md

 **`<img src="http://[your-server]/[some-folder]/mdcount.php?id=My_Repo">`**

 **NOTE:** Replace any spaces with an underscore.
-The IDs can be mixed case because they are converted to lower case before they're checked.
+The incoming IDs and those in the `counters.json` file can be mixed case because they are converted to lower case before they're checked.

+## Things that Trigger the Counter

+Other than a "normal view" here are somethings that will trigger the counter:

+* WYSIWYG markdown editors.
+Each time you open the markdown file it will trigger a count.
+* Refreshing GitHub repository main page while viewing it.

+## Potential Enhancements

+* Check the IP address of the viewer, if found in a configurable *known IP list* the count is not incremented.

 # Conclusion